-To provide supervisors and managers with practical information for recognizing and addressing threats, domestic violence, bullying, suicide, and the behaviors that generally precede violence in the work- place.
-The focus of this seminar is the prevention cycle of workplace violence, which consists of awareness, planning, and action.
+To provide supervisors and managers with practical information for recognizing and addressing threats, domestic violence, bullying, suicide, and the behaviors that generally precede violence in the workplace.
+The focus of this class is the prevention cycle of work- place violence, which consists of awareness, planning, and action.
 Supervisors and managers will learn how to recognize the behaviors that generally precede violence in the workplace and how to place barriers to reduce the possibility of further escalation.

 - Defining and recognizing workplace violence, domestic violence, and bullying